-Services that are covered for you What you must pay when you get these services Comprehensive dental services Diagnostic Services Endodontics Extractions Non-routine services Prosthodontics, Other Oral/Maxillofacial Surgery, Other Services Periodontics Restorative Services Prior authorization is required for the Medicare-covered comprehensive dental benefit only, not for supplemental.
-Depression screening We cover one screening for depression per year.
-The screening must be done in a primary care setting that can provide follow-up treatment and/or referrals.
-There is no coinsurance, copayment, or deductible for an annual depression screening visit.
-Diabetes screening We cover this screening (includes fasting glucose tests) if you have any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
+Services that are covered for you What you must pay when you get these services There is no coinsurance, Diabetes screening copayment, or deductible for the Medicare covered diabetes We cover this screening (includes fasting glucose tests) if you have screening tests. any of the following risk factors: high blood pressure (hypertension), history of abnormal cholesterol and triglyceride levels (dyslipidemia), obesity, or a history of high blood sugar (glucose).
 Tests may also be covered if you meet other requirements, like being overweight and having a family history of diabetes.
-There is no coinsurance, copayment, or deductible for the Medicare covered diabetes screening tests.
 Based on the results of these tests, you may be eligible for up to two diabetes screenings every 12 months.
 Diabetes self-management training, diabetic services and supplies For all people who have diabetes (insulin and non-insulin users).
-Covered services include: • Supplies to monitor your blood glucose: Blood glucose monitor, blood glucose test strips, lancet devices and lancets, \$0 copayment for each Medicare-covered service. and glucose-control solutions for checking the accuracy of test strips and monitors.
-Prior authorization is only applicable to glucometers and supplies.
+Covered services include: Supplies to monitor your blood glucose: Blood glucose Deductible applies.
+20% coinsurance for each monitor, blood glucose test strips, lancet devices and lancets, Medicare-covered service. and glucose-control solutions for checking the accuracy of test You pay these amounts until strips and monitors. you reach the out-of-pocket maximum.
+For people with diabetes who have severe diabetic foot 20% coinsurance for each disease: One pair per calendar year of therapeutic Medicare-covered service.
+You pay these amounts until custom-molded shoes (including inserts provided with such you reach the out-of-pocket shoes) and two additional pairs of inserts, or one pair of depth maximum. shoes and three pairs of inserts (not including the non-customized removable inserts provided with such shoes).